Transfer of Francophone Sexual Assault Victims | The Montreal General Hospital wants to review the protocol established in 1977

 After the publication of several media reports, the Office québécois de la langue française opened an investigation into the availability of services in French at the Montreal General Hospital.

 Following the controversy, the hospital posted a note next to nurses’ workstations in the ER triage reminding them of the importance of explaining to French-speaking patients that referral to Notre-Dame Hospital is suggested. according to protocol, but is not mandatory.
-The hospital, however, acknowledged that this note could be misinterpreted by patients and has since removed it.
+The hospital, however, acknowledged that this note might be misinterpreted by patients and has since removed it.

 Simplify procedures